SeanGit95/Radware-CWAAP-Splunk-Event-Collector/README.md

 ## Overview

 Radware Cloud WAF event collector allows you to automatically collect all security events from the Cloud WAF portal.
-It is developed using API calls, enabling you to receive events directly without relying on any external tool.
+It uses API calls to retrieve events directly without relying on any external tools.
+This repository provides an updated Python codebase with enhanced error handling, structured logging, and proxy support.

 ## Installation and Setup

-Once the Splunk app is installed, follow these steps:
+1. **Install the Splunk App**:
+   - Place the app folder into Splunk's `etc/apps` directory (or install via UI).
+Restart Splunk if needed.

-1. **Create a New Input**:
+2. **Create a New Input**:
-   - Go to the App, and under ‘Input,’ click on ‘Create New Input.’
+   - Under the app's configuration, go to 'Inputs' and click on 'Create New Input.'
-   - Enter the credentials of the Cloud WAF API user.
+   - Enter the credentials of the Cloud WAF API user (email and password).
-   - Provide a Name and set the Interval for data collection.
+   - Provide an Input Name and set the Interval for data collection (in seconds).
+   - Select the event types you wish to collect (WAF events, DDoS events, Bot events, and/or User Activity).

-2. **Optional Configuration**:
+3. **Optional Configuration**:
-   - On the Configuration tab, you can manage the log level (Default is INFO – all logs).
+   - In the Configuration tab, manage your log level (default is `INFO`).
+   - If needed, configure the proxy details (`proxy_ip` and `proxy_port`).

-3. **Verify Event Collection**:
+4. **Verify Event Collection**:
-   - (Recommended) Go to the search tab and check for security events to ensure the event collector is working properly.
-Use ‘*’ to see all security events.
+   - Use Splunk's Search & Reporting interface to verify events are being ingested properly.
+   - For instance, run a simple `index=<your_index> sourcetype=<your_sourcetype>` to see if data is present.

 ## Features

-- **Proxy Support**: The collector can be configured to use a proxy if required.
-Ensure to set the `proxy_ip` and `proxy_port` correctly.
+- **Proxy Support**: The collector can be configured to use an HTTPS proxy if required.
+Set `proxy_ip` and `proxy_port` accordingly.
-- **Multiple Event Types**: Supports collection of WAF events, DDoS events, Bot events, and User Activity logs.
+- **Multiple Event Types**: Collects data for WAF, DDoS, Bot, and User Activity logs.
-- **Log Management**: The collector allows you to manage the log level for better debugging and information tracking.
+- **Enhanced Logging**: Uses Python’s logging module for better debugging.
+Adjust the logging level (e.g., DEBUG, INFO) in Splunk’s Configuration.
-- **Session Management**: Handles session tokens and authorization tokens securely for interacting with Radware's Cloud WAF API.
+- **Session & Authorization Handling**: Automatically manages session tokens and Okta authorization.
+- **Last Run Time Tracking**: Keeps track of the last run time in a local file (`/opt/splunk/var/log/splunk/last_run_time.txt`) to avoid duplicating events.

 ## Configuration Details

 - **Proxy Configuration**:
-  - Set `proxy_ip` and `proxy_port` to your proxy server's details.
-If either of these fields is left as the default (`0.0.0.0` or `0`), the collector will not use a proxy.
+  - `proxy_ip` and `proxy_port` must both be set to non-default values (`0.0.0.0` and `0`) to enable proxy usage.
+  - If either is left at default, no proxy is used.

 - **Credentials**:
-  - You must provide the `email_address` and `password` for the Cloud WAF API user.
-These credentials are used to obtain session and authorization tokens required for API communication.
+  - Required parameters: `email_address` and `password` (for Cloud WAF API user).
+  - The collector obtains both a session token and an authorization (Bearer) token automatically.

 - **Event Collection**:
-  - The collector will retrieve events based on the time interval set.
-It supports the collection of multiple event types:
+  - The collector retrieves events in a time window from the previous run time to the current time.
+  - You can collect multiple event types simultaneously by selecting them in the input configuration.
+  - Event types:
-    - `waf_events`: WAF security events
+    - `waf_events`: Security events from WAF modules
     - `ddos_events`: DDoS security events
-    - `bot_events`: Bot-related events
+    - `bot_events`: Bot attack events
-    - `user_activity`: User activity logs
+    - `user_activity`: User Activity logs

-- **Last Run Time Tracking**:
+- **File-Based Tracking**:
-  - The collector tracks the last successful run time to ensure that events are collected only once.
-This time is stored in `/opt/splunk/var/log/splunk/last_run_time.txt`.
+  - The collector stores a timestamp of its last successful run in `/opt/splunk/var/log/splunk/last_run_time.txt`.
+  - If more than 10 minutes have passed since the last run, the collector automatically resets the time window.

 ## Error Handling

-- **Invalid Responses**:
-  - The collector will log errors and exit if it receives an invalid response (e.g., status codes other than 200) from the Radware Cloud WAF API.
+- The collector logs detailed error messages if API requests fail or return unexpected responses (e.g., status codes other than 200).

-- **Session Timeouts**:
-  - If the session is too old (over 10 minutes), the collector will reset the session to ensure continuity.
+- All errors are logged to help you quickly identify issues (e.g., invalid credentials, proxy issues, etc.).

 ## Usage

-- **Starting the Collection**:
+1. **Start the Collection**:
-  - Ensure all necessary configurations (e.g., credentials, proxy settings) are in place.
-  - Set the appropriate event types you wish to collect.
-  - The collector will automatically start collecting events at the defined intervals.
+   - Once the input is created, Splunk will automatically schedule the collector to run at your chosen interval.
+   - Confirm events are ingested by checking your Splunk search results.

+2. **Adjust Logging**:
+   - Use the Configuration tab in Splunk or edit the app’s config file to switch between DEBUG, INFO, WARN, or ERROR.

+3. **Troubleshooting**:
+   - Check Splunk’s internal logs (e.g., `splunkd.log`) and the logs from this app if no data appears.
+   - Verify your Cloud WAF credentials and ensure that the user has the correct privileges.
+   - If using a proxy, confirm that the proxy is reachable.

-## Logging
+## Contributing

-- The app uses Python's `logging` module to provide detailed logs for debugging and operational tracking.
-Adjust the logging level according to your needs on the Configuration tab in Splunk.
+Feel free to submit issues or pull requests to improve functionality or resolve bugs.
+This code is provided as-is and is maintained by the community.